unixwzrd/oobabooga-macOS/macOS-Install.md

 1. **PyTorch**: Install PyTorch using either Conda or Pip.
 PyTorch is a key package for machine learning applications.
 1. **oobabooga Base**: Clone the oobabooga GitHub repository and install the Python modules listed in its requirements.txt file.
 1. **Llama for macOS and MPS**: Uninstall any existing version of llama-cpp-python, then reinstall it with specific CMake arguments to enable Metal support.
   1. **PyTorch for macOS and MPS**: Install PyTorch, torchvision, and torchaudio from the PyTorch Conda channel.

-Cheeck out [oobabooga macOS Apple Silicon Quick Start for the Impatient](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS_Apple_Silicon_QuickStart.md) for the short method without explanations.
+Check out [oobabooga macOS Apple Silicon Quick Start for the Impatient](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS_Apple_Silicon_QuickStart.md) for the short method without explanations.

 Throughout the process, you're advised to create clones of your Conda environments at various stages.
 This allows you to easily roll back to a previous state if something goes wrong.